mdsiamsheikh/mdsiamsheikh/README.md

 <h1>Hi 👋, I'm Md siam sheikh</h1>
 <h3>A passionate frontend developer from Bangladesh</h3>

 I am a Front End developer with industry experience building websites and web applications.
 I specialize in JavaScript and have professional experience working with Vue.js & Nuxt.js.
-I also have experience working with HTML, CSS, Sass, Firebase.
+I also have experience working with HTML, CSS, Sass, and Firebase.

 I am an excellent communicator and a quick learner.
 I'm constantly eager to pick up new skills.